MahdiHajibabaei/unified-embedding/README.md

 ### An Important Note on Repetition and Time-reversion

-Usually, during training convolutional neural networks, input tensor that can be three channel RGB intensity of images or any tensor in general are horizontally flipped and fed to the network during training.
-Even though, horizontally flipping images of faces or object does not alter their precieved identity, these two versions of the same image look different to convolutional neural network in general.
-This horizontal flipping or mirroring, that is usually done with probability of 50%, increases the number of independent training samples and improve the generalization of trained model (Hoeffding's inequality).
-Eventhough, models trained with this random flipping are expected to predict the same label for flipped and non-flipped input but this happens rarely in practice and most of the time predicted embeddings of the sample that we wish to test are averaged and used for more accurate prediction.
+Usually, during training models for visual object recognition, we horizontally flip images before feeding them to the model.
+Horizontally flipping of an image does not change its label and can be used to increase the number of independent training examples and hopefully improve the generalization power of resulting model.
+Furthermore, during inference features of the flipped and original image can be averaged to improve the prediction accuracy.
+Similar to object recognition, we horizontally flip the spectrogram of recordings with probability of 50% for training and testing models.
+You can observe the spectrograms of a recording before and after time-reversion in the figures below.
 ![picture](https://github.com/MahdiHajibabaei/unified-embedding/blob/master/figures/Spectrogram.png)
 ![picture](https://github.com/MahdiHajibabaei/unified-embedding/blob/master/figures/reverseSpectrogram.png)
 Spectrogram of the original utterance (top) vs. time-reversed utterance.

-This augmentation (time-reversion and repetition) is different from adding environmental noise or convolving the speech recording with room impulse response and can be used in addition to these methods.
+Time-reversion and repetition is different from adding environmental noise or convolving the speech recording with room impulse response and can be used in addition to these methods.
 ** In order to use repetition and time-reversion along addition of noise and room impulse response, append time reverse of signal to itself BEFORE feeding it to the pipeline that adds the environmental noise and room impulse response to the recording.**